nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

    can copy and paste them to a text editor for modification and then copy and paste them back to the template text box for use when you are done.

-Setting Mail Server Parameters in config.php
+Setting mail server parameters in config.php
 --------------------------------------------

 If you prefer, you may set your mail server parameters in ``config/config.php``.